boto/botoflow/doc/source/overview.rst

 -----------------------

-In the Hello World example, the activity takes only a few seconds to execute, but the AWS Flow Framework in Python allows activities to take arbitrarily long to complete.
+In the Hello World example, the activity takes only a few seconds to execute, but the botoflow allows activities to take arbitrarily long to complete.
 For example, an activity may be used to perform complex computation that takes several hours.
 In order to reliably execute such long running processes, the execution state of workflow must be stored durably.
 The